LouiValley/LouiValley.github.io/index.md

 # Project Experience

+## Hardware [Main Skill]
 Sep.
 2016 - March.
 2018 [**GNA: Reconfigurable and efficient architecture for generative network acceleration**](https://ieeexplore.ieee.org/document/8412607)

-* This work aims to accelerate a generative network, which includes CONV layers, DeCONV layers and residual blocks.
+* This study aims to accelerate a generative network, which includes CONV layers, DeCONV layers and residual blocks.
 It achieves energy efficiency of 2.05 TOPS/W with 61% higher PE utilization than traditional methods in generative network acceleration.

 * GNA is my first study toward deep learning accelerator.